XistGG/MassSimple/README.md

 For each Entity that we care to Register, we will remember its `EntityHandle` and some Meta Data.

-This concept is mostly implemented using a subsystem and some Mass Observer processors.
-Every Entity that wants to participate in the Registry **must** have a `FXmsT_Registry` Tag.
-All Entities without this tag are ignored by the Registry system.

-<a id='UXmsRegistrySubsystem'></a>
 ### Registry Subsystem: `UXmsRegistrySubsystem`
 Source Code:
 [ [h](Source/Xms/EntityRegistry/XmsEntityRegistry.h)